-Smart contract allowances, also referred to as approvals, involve you allowing dapps to access and move tokens in your wallet on your behalf.
+Smart contract/token allowances, also referred to as approvals, involve you allowing dapps to access and move tokens in your wallet on your behalf.
 When you use a DEX (decentralized exchange), for example, you'll need to sign an approval that allows its smart contract to take tokens to complete your requested trades.
 Whilst this sounds inherently risky, bear in mind that giving dapps at least some allowance is always necessary.
 If you want to use Web3, you won't be able to avoid them.

 Revoking approvals vs. disconnecting apps: what's the difference?

 It's easy to confuse these two processes, but they are fundamentally different: